HPCE/hpce-2018-cw1/readme.md

 Coursework 1
 ============

-This is a fairly simply coursework that is designed to:
+This is a fairly simple coursework that is designed to:

 - Get everyone up and running with some command line tools.